GCSE Results 2022

 - our new larger year group (6 forms of entry) achieved more grades 7, 8 or 9 than all the exams taken in each of the previous exam years.

-8 students managed to average 9 in their best 10 GCSEs: Owen Arnold, James Backhouse, Toby Barenbrug, Joseph Hopkins, Fraser Hutton-Squire, Tom Huxley, Aaryan Jain and Zubin Johri.
+13 students managed to average 9 in their best 10 GCSEs: Owen Arnold, James Backhouse, Toby Barenbrug, Brady Butcher, Ethan Courtney, Argel Dela Rosa, Joseph Hopkins, Fraser Hutton-Squire, Tom Huxley, Aaryan Jain, Zubin Johri, Rajiv Koti and Krish Mehta.

 We look forward to welcoming our students back this week, along with more than 100 students from other local schools who have also done extremely well, this year each achieving averages of grade 8 or above!
 Of course, some students leave us at the end of Year 11 too, to whom we wish the very best of success in their new challenge.